Hardeep1388/sevenslegals/themes/netlify-basic/content/blog/18-year-old-faces-felony-theft-charges.md

 +++
-categories = "Blog,Criminal Law,Grand Theft,Petty Theft,Theft"
+categories = "Blog"
 date = 2022-11-10T18:30:00Z
 pfd_file = ""
 summary = "A man charged with 68 felony counts of theft is due in court.
 Felony Theft Charges Facing 18-Year Old According to the City of Manhattan Beach Police, 18-year-old Kevin Lucas, was arrested and booked into the Vista Detention Center in San Diego County this past June.
-Lucas was accused of targeting the vehicles of people, " title = "18-Year Old Faces Felony Theft Charges" url = "/blog/18year-faces-felony-theft-charges/"
+Lucas was accused of targeting the vehicles of people, " tags = ["Criminal Law", "Grand Theft", "Petty Theft"] title = "18-Year Old Faces Felony Theft Charges" url = "/blog/18year-faces-felony-theft-charges/"